 5. Plan your digital strategy

-In the continuity of the multidisciplinary profession, the e-merchant forgets to promote and animate his merchant site.
+In the continuity of the multidisciplinary profession, the e-merchant forgets to promote and animate his merchant site that should be built by using a proper eCommerce platform as Wix or Shopify.
 E-merchants should determine the communication channels to be used (social networks, newsletters, partnerships, online advertising) and define the messages to be transmitted, set up editorial planning, create the visuals, etc. Getting help from an outside provider for some of these tasks can help to free up time for managing your e-commerce site.

 The everyday life of the e-shopkeeper is filled with things to manage, to plan, and lots of small tasks to do.
 As such, it requires outstanding strategies to survive in the e-commerce competition.